Lawrence H. Smith

 Lawrence Henry Smith (September 15, 1892 – January 22, 1958) was an American lawyer and Republican politician from Racine, Wisconsin.
-He served 16 years in the United States House of Representatives, representing Wisconsin's 1st congressional district from 1941 until his death in 1958.
+He served 16 years in the U.S. House of Representatives, representing Wisconsin's 1st congressional district from 1941 until his death in 1958.

 Early life

 Lawrence Smith was born in Racine, Wisconsin.
 He attended the Racine public schools and then attended Milwaukee State Teachers College.
 He took a break from his education during World War I and served as an officer in the 32nd U.S. Infantry Division from 1917 to 1919.
 After returning from the war, he attended Marquette University Law School, where he graduated in 1923.
 He was admitted to the bar the same year and commenced the practice of law in Racine, Wisconsin.

 Early political career

 Smith quickly rose to prominence in the Racine legal community as a member of the law firm of then-district attorney Thorvald Beck.
 He made his first run for county office in 1924, when he ran as an independent Republican candidate for district attorney, but came in a distant third in the general election.
 Smith subsequently became a partner to Beck in a law firm known as Beck, Smith, & Heft.

 Smith also became active in the American Legion and other local associations, and was chairman of the Racine chapter of the American Legion by 1926 and president of the county bar association.
 In 1937, he was elected commander of the Wisconsin department of the American Legion.
 Smith only served a year as commander, but remained active in the American Legion, and in 1939 he was advocating within the organization for an isolationist foreign policy in the face of another potential European war.